We’re Redefining Digital Pathology

-Augmentiqs integrates into the existing microscope, transforming it into a connected device.
+Augmentiqs ARM integrates into the existing microscope, transforming it into a connected device.
 Real-time telepathology, augmented reality, high-resolution imaging, artificial intelligence, manual slide scanning, computer-assisted diagnostics and LIS integration are some of the many benefits that Augmentiqs is bringing to pathology labs across the globe.
 By bridging a live, online connection between pathologists and the digital health infrastructure, Augmentiqs is enabling better clinical outcomes, reduced costs, and more efficient workflow.

 By turning the existing microscope into a smart and connected device, Augmentiqs is redefining the way people think of digital pathology.

 Augmentiqs was founded in 2016 by alumni of the digital pathology industry who believed current digital pathology solutions were not adequately meeting the true needs of pathologists in terms of workflow or clinical value, nor was there enough cost-savings to justify the expense of capital equipment.

-The original concept for Augmentiqs revolved around augmented reality of the existing microscope, and the ability for pathologists to access computer-assisted diagnostic tools directly inside the microscope eyepiece.
+The original concept for ARM revolved around augmented reality of the existing microscope, and the ability for pathologists to access computer-assisted diagnostic tools directly inside the microscope eyepiece.

-By performing image analysis directly on optical view of the glass slide, pathologists can work faster and improve clinical excellence, while saving valuable time by not scanning the slide.
+By performing image analysis directly on optical view of the glass slide, pathologists can work faster and improve clinical excellence, while saving valuable time and money by not scanning the slide.

 Today, Augmentiqs is changing the entire concept of digital pathology by enabling vital toolsets within the classic workflow, including artificial intelligence and open-source computer-assisted diagnosis via an Open API.
 By creating a digital pathology ecosystem within the existing microscope, Augmentiqs is truly redefining digital pathology.

-With an eye towards the future, Augmetiqs is continuing to develop new microscope technologies that will utilize augmented reality and innovative software to enhance the pathology workflow.
+With an eye towards the future, Augmentiqs is continuing to develop new microscope technologies that will utilize augmented reality and innovative software to enhance the pathology workflow.

 Abraham Nyska, DVM